nicolascalo/biomedical_data_pipelines/3_flow_cytometry_based_cell_validation/Readme.md

 - After aggregation of all samples
   - Graphing of cell populations based on user-defined parameters
   - Static and interactive plots of statistics (*e.g,*, median fluorescence intensity, etc.) for the chosen fluorescence channels
-  - Filterable and downloadable tables for event counts at each steps of the analysis, individual sample statistics, and replicate sample statistics
+  - Filterable and downloadable tables for event counts at each step of the analysis, individual sample statistics, and replicate sample statistics

 # :bar_chart: Results